On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Numerical Simulations

 In this subsection, measurement noises are chosen to be isotropic with $G_k^i = \sigma_m^2 I_3$ and $\sigma_m \in \mathbb{R}$.
 Two different levels of covariance are tested: (i) $\sigma_m = 0.24$; (ii) $\sigma_m = 0.04$.
 The initial parameter of the four filters with MFDs is $F_0 = 10 \exp\left( {\pi e_1^{\wedge}}/{18} \right),$ implying that the initial attitude information has a small error and high confidence.
 For the IEKF method, the corresponding initial attitude is $R_0 = \exp\left( {\pi e_1^{\wedge}}/{18} \right)$ with a covariance matrix $P_0 = \text{diag}[1/(s_2+s_3), 1/(s_1+s_3),1/(s_1+s_2)] = 0.05 I_3$, where $s_i$ for $i\in\{1,2,3\}$ is the proper singular value of $F_0$.
 The results are provided in Table \ref{tab:1} for comparison.
 The CPU time of one simulation is also averaged across all simulations.
 The attitude error at the $k$-th step of the $i$-th simulation is defined as $E^i_k = \Vert \log(\hat{R}_k^i R_k) ^{\vee}\Vert,$ where $\hat{R}^i_k$ is the attitude estimate at the $k$-th step in the $i$-th simulation and $R_k$ is the true attitude at the $k$-th step.
 The average attitude error and the standard deviation are defined, respectively, as

 The results show that the accuracy and convergence rates of these five filters are almost identical.
 These results corroborate the analyses presented in Section \ref{sec:filter_mec} for a small initial error, in which the differences in $\kappa^+_{MFD}$ and $\kappa^+_{CGD}$, and in $\bar{\theta}^+_{MFD}$ and $\bar{\theta}^+_{CGD}$ are minor since the mean attitudes of the prior and the likelihood distributions are almost identical.
 However, it is noteworthy that the average time consumption of the two proposed filters is only $1/20 \sim 1/100$ of BF-MFD and $1/5 \sim 1/10$ of BF-AMFD.
+Moreover, the AE of FNF-A indicates that the ablation of weight matrices calculated by MFDs significantly affects the accuracy of the estimates.